makoshark2001/MissingTradeSkillsList/README.md

 # MissingTradeSkillsList
-Addon for World Of Warcraft Classic v1.13
+Addon for World Of Warcraft Classic Era v1.14
 Shows the missing recipes/skills for a tradeskill and where to get them
 Addon only works **all** languages now!
 (MTSL Options menu still only shown in English only)